-Having experienced a different type of life during the last few months, if you were now able to change your life dramatically what would you do?
+Having experienced a unique lifestyle these last few months, if you were able to change your life dramatically what would you do?
 Sometimes it takes a change in our circumstances to rediscover what we really want.
 I’m sure we have all at some stage thought about how our lives would change if we were to win Lotto.

 In the book, The List of My Desires by Gregoire Delacourt, a woman who leads an ordinary life in a provincial town, does just that.
-After winning Lotto, she writes out lists of what she will do with the money and ways in which she can change her life.
-Over the years she has questioned what became of her earlier dreams but has learned to accept her ordinary life and find joy in simple pleasures: the love of family and friends, the kindness of strangers, her tiny home.
-She soon decides that she doesn’t want her life to change and fears that if she cashes the cheque, her life will change forever.
+After winning Lotto, she lists what she will do with the money and ways in which she can change her life.
+Previously she questioned her ordinary life but learned how to find joy in simple pleasures: the love of family and friends, the kindness of strangers, her tiny home.
+After much reflection she decides she doesn’t want her life to change.
+She fears that if she cashes the cheque, her life will change forever.

 Without denying the tumultuous effects on the world and many people’s personal lives right now, there have been many positive changes taking place.
 How many of you have started to enjoy the world since it slowed down with less traffic, cleaner air and fewer expectations?
 Are you ready to return to the way life was before lockdown?

-Previously if you were asked to make a list of things that you would like to change in your life you would have had no trouble listing material goods you wished to acquire.
-Because we have great expectations of what we are entitled to, we are often desiring and striving for more.
+Previously if you were asked to make a list of what you’d like to change in your life you may have included material goods you wished to acquire.
+We often focus on what we are entitled to, desiring and striving for more.

-When Buddhists start their prayers and meditation, they begin by feeling gratitude for what they have in their lives.
-Feeling gratitude may seem a huge thing to ask if you have just suffered immense loss, heartache and poverty.
-However, acknowledging gratitude is in no way denying life’s difficulties.
+Many prayers and meditations begin with feeling gratitude for what we have in our lives.
+It can sometimes feel like a huge ask if you have recently experienced an immense loss, heartache or poverty.
+Acknowledging gratitude is in no way denying life’s difficulties.
 It is being able to find a small positive among the overwhelming pile of negatives.
 It may simply be feeling grateful for being alive.

 Whatever your personal story, it is only a small part of the larger context.
-Buddhists consider the privilege of being able to participate in the mystery of life is a reason to practice gratitude.
 Mindfully practising this feeling of gratitude helps us to feel connected to life and those around us.

 How many of you today would be able to write a list of things that you are grateful for?
 Would it include basic needs that previously we took for granted?

 Abundance, like contentment is an attitude.
 If we believe we have enough, we are likely to feel prosperous.
 Feeling grateful for what we have means we are less likely to be constantly seeking more.
-While we all need money to survive it is easy to fall into the traps of constantly upgrading to the latest versions or more recent models.
-Constantly craving more does not guarantee happiness.
+It is easy to fall into the trap of constantly upgrading to the latest versions or more recent models.
+Craving more does not guarantee happiness.
 Feeling gratitude for what one has is more likely to lead to contentment.